 The spread between hot-rolled coil (HRC) and prime scrap prices widened slightly this month, according to SMU’s most recent pricing data.

-SMU’s average HRC price increased this week, while the average price for busheling scrap this month was flat.
+SMU’s average HRC price increased this week, while the average price for busheling scrap jumped in December month over month.

-Busheling tags remained level in October vs. September at an average of $400 per gross ton.
+Busheling tags climbed $85 per gross ton from November to an average of $500 this month.
 Figure 1 shows price histories for each product.

-After converting scrap prices to dollars per net ton for an equal comparison, the differential between HRC and busheling scrap prices is $338 per net ton as of Oct.
-13, up $5 from a month earlier.
-(Figure 2).
-As recently as the middle of April it stood at $667.
+After converting scrap prices to dollars per net ton for an equal comparison, the differential between HRC and busheling scrap prices is $594 per net ton as of Dec.
+12, rising $25 from a month earlier (Figure 2).
+Widening for the third consecutive month, we’ll see if this becomes a trend going into the new year.

-By the way, did you know our Interactive Pricing Tool has the capability to show steel and scrap prices in dollars per net ton, dollars per metric ton, and dollars per gross ton?
+By the way, did you know SMU’s Interactive Pricing Tool has the capability to show steel and scrap prices in dollars per net ton, dollars per metric ton, and dollars per gross ton?

-Figure 3 explores this relationship in a different way – we have graphed HRC’s premium over busheling scrap as a percentage.
-HRC prices now carry a 74% premium over prime scrap, up from 73% a month ago.
+Figure 3 explores this relationship in a different way: We have graphed HRC’s premium over busheling scrap as a percentage.
+HRC prices now carry a 108% premium over prime scrap, down from 127% a month ago.

 Ethan BernardRead more from Ethan Bernard